Richard Rogers (serial killer)

 Richard Westall Rogers Jr. (born June 16, 1950), known as The Last Call Killer, is an American serial killer.
-After being acquitted for the murder of a college student in Maine, he moved to New Jersey, where he murdered and dismembered two gay and bisexual men in 1992 and 1993.
+After being acquitted for the murder of a college student in Maine, he moved to New Jersey, where he murdered and dismembered two gay men in 1992 and 1993.
 His modus operandi consisted of luring the men from piano bars in Manhattan, murdering and dismembering them at an unknown location, and dumping their bodies in garbage bags along highways in New Jersey.

 Rogers was not arrested until 2001, when a new forensic technique was used to uncover his fingerprints from the bags he wrapped his victims' body parts in.
 Rogers was later convicted of two counts of first degree murder and two counts of hindering apprehension.
 He is now serving two consecutive life sentences in New Jersey State Prison and has never spoken about the murders.
-Along with the murders he was convicted for, Rogers is suspected of murdering several other men in several other states from the 1970s to the 1990s.
+Along with the murders of which he was convicted, Rogers is suspected of murdering several other men in several other states from the 1970s to the 1990s.

 Early life

 Rogers was born on June 16, 1950, in Plymouth, Massachusetts.
 He was the eldest of five children, raised by his father, a lobsterman, and his mother, a telephone worker.
 In the late 1950s, Rogers and his family relocated to Florida so his father could work a higher-paying job in sheet metal manufacturing.
 His father taught him how to hunt deer and ducks, and catch fish.

 As an adolescent, Rogers was skinny and timid.
 This, along with his effeminate personality and high-pitched voice, made him a target of bullying at Palmetto High School.
-Much to the dismay of his father, Rogers didn't show an interest in sports, instead preferring to go to girl scout meetings with his mother.
+Much to the dismay of his father, Rogers did not show an interest in sports, instead preferring to go to girl scout meetings with his mother.
 Rogers was also a straight-A student, and a member of the French club at his school.

 In the late 1960s, Rogers allegedly grabbed a knife from his home and used it to stab his neighbor, an older woman.
 Because of the attack, Rogers was briefly institutionalized, but was soon released, and graduated from Palmetto High School in 1968.